kefisher98/Multitask_GP/README.md

 ## Contents

-This directory contains the data and code necessary for reproducing the results in *TBD*.
+This directory contains the data and code necessary for reproducing the results in *Multitask methods for predicting molecular properties from heterogeneous data*.

 The paper considers two examples: